saner22anonymous/Hybrid_Polystores_Schema_Inference/README.md

 # Schema Inference in Hybrid Polystores
-This repository is the replication package for the paper: "An Schema Inference in Hybrid Polystores".
+This repository is the replication package for the paper: "Schema Inference in Hybrid Polystores".

 The repository contains the following resources:
 - the schema inference tool